 * Positive energy heals Living and undying, but damages evil Outsiders and Undead

-Aura of Resolve (Su): Beginning at 3rd level, a paladin is immune to compulsion and fear effects.
+Aura of Resolve (Su): Beginning at 3rd level, a paladin is immune to effects used by her enemies with the Mind Effecting Descriptor.
 Each ally within 30 feet of her gains a +4 morale bonus on saving throws against fear effects.
 This ability functions while the paladin is conscious, but not if she is unconscious or dead.

 Enduring Personality (Ex): At 3rd level, a paladin becomes immune charisma damage and drain.